Click here for the Year 7 curriculum overview

 Curriculum for Lower and Upper Sixth Forms (Years 12 and 13)

 A Sixth Form education at Haberdashers’ is exciting, enriching and deeply rewarding.
 Our Sixth Form pupils also enjoy a significant advantage in accessing the most competitive university courses in the UK, Europe and North America.

 The Sixth Form years form an important transition between the formal, directed learning of GCSE and the more personal and individual experience of university education.
 It is a time for growing maturity and creativity within the guided framework of the School, a time when pupils develop valuable independent study skills and a sense of responsibility for their own academic progress.

-Pupils choose four A Levels to study in the Lower Sixth, providing the breadth and flexibility that is appropriate for our very able young men.
-In the Upper Sixth, most pupils then specialise in three A Level subjects.
+Pupils choose to study three linear A Levels in the Sixth Form, providing the depth and breadth that is appropriate for our very able young men.